redbeansoupy/EEC172-Final/README.md

 ## Video Demo
 <iframe width="560" height="315" src="https://www.youtube.com/embed/wubIUXXSRbA?si=0LxykFJFqGcmzSU8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-## Description

-The prototype developed in this project is a rhythm game where players use a Nintendo Nunchuk to control the pitch and timing of an on-screen bugle.
-Like other rhythm games, it includes a song selection menu and a leaderboard for each track.
-The gameplay cycles through three main stages: song selection, the main game, and leaderboard display.
-During the main game, players aim to match their pitch and timing as closely as possible to the prescribed notes (beatmap) to earn a high score.

-The game draws inspiration from retro arcade aesthetics and the rhythm game **Trombone Champ**, extending it by using the Nintendo Nunchuk for pitch control and optionally a microphone for timing through blowing.

 ## Design

 ### Functional Specification